ycorcos1/axis-pro-app/README.md

 ### Download from GitHub Releases

-Pre-built macOS installers are available on [GitHub Releases](https://github.com/yourusername/axis-pro-app/releases).
+Pre-built installers for macOS and Windows are available on [GitHub Releases](https://github.com/yourusername/axis-pro-app/releases).

-**Latest Release**: Download `Axis Pro-0.1.0.dmg` and follow the installation instructions below.
+**Latest Release**: Download your platform-specific installer and follow the installation instructions below.

 ### Installation

+#### macOS

 1. **Download** the `.dmg` file from GitHub Releases
 2. **Mount** the DMG by double-clicking it